 - Set up an appointment for a certified car seat technician to install the car seat and provide training.
 (The family cannot receive the car seat before this appointment.)
 If no technicians are in your area, contact us, and we’ll work with you to find a solution.

 - Have the family complete a photo release form and send us a photo of them so we can share their success story.
 Please make sure the file is in JPG/JPEG format with good resolution (around 72 DPI, with the file size between 50 and 200 KB).

 While most caregivers use car seats to keep their children safe, recent studies found that more than 75% of car seats are not installed correctly.
 Helping families access appropriate car seats and install them correctly is important for protecting children.

 - Use the National Highway Traffic Safety Administration’s car seat finder to determine which options are best.

 - Ensure you’re getting the right type of car seat based on your child’s age, height, and weight.

 Installing and using the car seat

 - Register your car seat so you can receive recall notices.

 - Follow instructions from the car seat manufacturer and in your vehicle owner’s manual when installing the car seat.
 You can also refer to the National Highway Traffic Safety Administration’s instructions for further guidance if needed.

-- Free help is available if you’d like assistance.
-Please contact us at firstname.lastname@example.org to be connected to a Certified Car Seat Technician in your area.
+- Free installation assistance is available.
+Please contact us at firstname.lastname@example.org to be connected to a certified car seat technician in your area.